 My apprenticeship was with the Government Communications Headquarters (GCHQ) where I spent a heady four years mixing college and in-house training courses.
 I didn’t think much of the in-house training bit at the time but by the end of it all I had done just about everything there was to do in electronics, telecommunications, micro-processors and programming.
 The qualification gained was a BTEC, HNC in Communications Engineering which is recognised internationally under the Sydney Accord and the NZQA lists as level 5 (or for some reason 6 if you pay for a pre-assessment!) anyway in 1985 it was a pretty mean qualification for a budding computer engineer to have.

 From there I worked in several GCHQ technical departments in Cheltenham, UK and Hong Kong including two years from 1983 to 1985 in a research and development area creating a big computerised receiving system (Which I still better not talk about!).
-The work involved CMOS and 8031 (An 8051 without ROM) micro-controller circuit design and interfacing them to a VAX computer.
+The work involved CMOS and 8031 (An 8051 without FLASH!) micro-controller circuit design and interfacing them to a VAX computer.
 I was actively involved in all the stages of the design, programming (in assembly language and vms pascal) and documentation until it’s deployment.

 In 1985 I transferred to a support the maintenance of DEC PDP11/70, VAX/780 data processing and ARPANET networks.
 The job involved several months extensive training at DEC, The Digital Equipment Corporation which was then an IT monster, and subsequently bought by Compaq, then by HP, Now who knows (How the mighty fall!)
 I followed this by five years in a field service engineering role diagnosing network, system and hardware faults on TTL boards down to component level.